CHaucke89/pycentauri/README.md

   acknowledged but no status frame is ever pushed while the printer sits idle — persisting across reboots (verified 2026-07-05 on V0.3.0-o).
 Starting a print revives pushes at full rate.
-One-shot `Cmd 0` requests always work, so pycentauri automatically falls back to polling when a subscribe goes quiet (~7 s updates at idle, full-rate pushes while printing).
+One-shot `Cmd 0` requests always work, so CentauriPilot automatically falls back to polling when a subscribe goes quiet (~7 s updates at idle, full-rate pushes while printing).
 Clients that rely purely on subscribe pushes will hang forever on an idle printer in this state.